-Too often lighting a bath is low on the list of priorities relative to other rooms in the house.
+Too often lighting a bathroom is low on the list of priorities relative to other rooms in the house.
 But with bathrooms becoming larger and more elaborate, proper lighting is essential to making the most of the space.
 San Francisco–based designer Geoffrey De Sousa, the co–founder of the DeSousa Hughes showroom who has designed residences throughout the Bay Area, Palm Springs, and Boston, offers his expert strategies.

 What’s important to keep in mind when lighting a bathroom?